Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{AdS ($\mathbf{\Lambda < 0}$)}

 Here we solve for the photon ring parameters again, this time in asymptotically AdS space.
 The relevant solutions to \eqref{eq:ps perturbative} are plotted in figures \ref{fig:ps ads smallalpha} and \ref{fig:ps ads} alongside the analogous results from GR.
-In the small alpha regime we again observe a ``crossover" behaviour at some critical mass for three of the four photon ring parameters.
+In the small alpha regime we again observe a ``crossover" behaviour at some critical mass for two of the four photon ring parameters (with an additional parameter just touching the GR solution rather than crossing over).
 The radial location of the photon sphere is uniquely determined by the equation

 As before we expand this equation to leading order in $\bar{\alpha}$: